Analyzing your prompt, please hold on...

 ConvertImageToSVG(configuration, inputStream, outputFile) method for JPG to SVG conversion:

-1// Convert raster image JPG to vector SVG using C#
+1// Convert a raster JPG stream to vector SVG in C#

 2